AlexArutiunian/freelance_practice/1st_pars_schools/README.md

 ### Something about browsers...

-Yandex is more closed to parse the request in comparison with Google.
-Because I use exactly google.
+Yandex is more closed to parse the request in comparison with Google, so I used exactly google.

 Also in some cases there was google recaptcha (after 100 requests).
 I won it with vpn and changing wi-fi network.